5 Ways To Improve Diversity & Inclusion In Your Startup

 Remove Bias From Hiring Process

 Conscious and unconscious bias, racism, ageism and sexism unfairly play a role in who gets hired.
-To combat this, write inclusive job descriptions using neutral language, as well as adopting a blind systematic process for reviewing applications and CVs.
+To combat this, write inclusive job descriptions using neutral language, as well as adopting a blind systematic process for reviewing applications and resumes.

 Ensure the interview committee reflects the demographic of the workplace and standardise the interview process by using a scorecard or work sample test.
 This allows the employer to focus on the factors that have a direct impact on performance.